 A systems-level approach to a generational housing crisis

-Canada has a rare chance to build housing that’s not only affordable but climate-resilient and energy-efficient.
-With smart policy, coordinated investment, and a focus on long-term value, we can create homes that meet today’s needs and tomorrow’s challenges.
+Canada has a rare chance to build housing that’s not only affordable but low carbon, climate-resilient and energy-efficient.
+Recommendations from TAF and from the Canadian Industrialized Construction Coalition provide support for smart policy, coordinated investment, and a focus on long-term value.
+This will help BCH create homes that meet today’s needs and tomorrow’s challenges.

 Canada’s housing and climate imperatives demand rapid, coordinated, and well-targeted investment.
-Achieving these goals will require system-level change blending public investment, policy, and programming to mobilize private capital at scale.
-This is not merely an economic challenge, but a moral imperative tied to social equity, environmental stewardship, and creating a better outcome for future generations.
+Achieving these goals will require blending public investment, policy, and programming to mobilize private capital at scale.
+This is not merely an economic or construction challenge, but a unique opportunity to improve social equity, environmental stewardship, housing affordability and creating a better outcome for future generations.

 Leave a Reply